kamiwabi/weekly-update/README.md

 ## About

 This repo is used as a centralized artifacts for [Wabi Teknologi](http://kamiwabi.id) program: **Software and Data Technology - Weekly Update**.
-It's a special program, consists of hands on workshop (around 2-3 hours) about current issues related to software anda data technology.
+It's a special program, consists of hands on workshop (around 2-3 hours) about current issues related to software and data technology.
 As its name implies, the update will be done every week.
 You are cordially invited to attend the workshop.
 See our [Instagram](https://www.instagram.com/kamiwabi/?hl=id) for more information.

 ## List